Active Learning Through a Covering Lens: Empirical Results

 \subsection{Methodology}

-Three deep AL frameworks are evaluated: \begin{enumerate}[leftmargin=0.95cm,label={(\roman*)}] \item \emph{Fully supervised}: train the deep learner only on the annotated data, as a fully supervised task. \item \emph{Semi-supervised by transfer learning}: create a representation of the data by training with a self-supervised task on the unlabeled data, then train a simple model on the ensuing representation in a supervised manner.
-This framework is intended to capture the basic benefits of semi-supervised learning, regardless of the added benefits provided by the sophistication of modern semi-supervised learning methods. \item \emph{Fully semi-supervised}: train a semi-supervised model on both the annotated and unlabeled data using FlexMatch \cite{DBLP:journals/corr/abs-2110-08263}. \end{enumerate}
+Three deep AL frameworks are evaluated: \begin{enumerate}[leftmargin=0.95cm,label={(\roman*)}] \item \emph{Fully supervised}: train a ResNet-18 only on the annotated data, as a fully supervised task. \item \emph{Semi-supervised by transfer learning}: create a representation of the data by training with a self-supervised task on the unlabeled data, then construct a 1-NN classifier using the ensuing representation in a supervised manner.
+This framework is intended to capture the basic benefits of semi-supervised learning, regardless of the added benefits provided by modern semi-supervised learning methods and the more sophisticated derivation of pseudo-labels. \item \emph{Fully semi-supervised}: train a competitive semi-supervised model on both the annotated and unlabeled data.
+In our experiments we use FlexMatch by \citet{DBLP:journals/corr/abs-2110-08263}. \end{enumerate}

-In frameworks (i) and (ii) we adopt the evaluation framework created by \citet{Munjal2020TowardsRA}, in which we can compare multiple deep AL strategies in a principled way.
+In frameworks (i) and (ii) we adopt the evaluation kit created by \citet{Munjal2020TowardsRA}, in which we can compare multiple deep AL strategies in a principled way.
 In framework (iii), we adopt the code and hyper-parameters provided by FlexMatch.